 - Lunch Outlook >> Click View Tab >> View Setting.

-- Click Conditional formating for imposing specific conditions (changing color of an email received from certain email addresses or persons) and format the inbox.
+- Click Conditional formating for imposing specific conditions (changing the color of an email received from certain email addresses or persons) and format the inbox.

 - Click Add and enter the name of your formatting rule.
 Name your rule & Hit font, change the font, style, effects, and color according to your choice.

 - Click Condition, Type the address or part of the address in the From field on the Messages tab.
-For instance: we required to highlight all messages from instamojo.com.
+For instance: we are required to highlight all messages from instamojo.com.

 - Hit Ok and close the dialog box, and the expected results are incredible, colored email messages from the desired server name in your inbox are clearly visible.
 [Refer: Snapshot]